basmaashouur/competitive-programming/Knowledge-Phase/Detailed-list/Misc.md

   -  we can use hashing and add prefix sum to the mao and check if it's has found before.
 ### Equilibrium Index
 - Equilibrium index of an array is an index such that the sum of elements at lower indexes is equal to the sum of elements at higher indexes
-  - maketwo vars one have all the value on the left and the other on the right and always make bwteen them empty index and itarte.
-  - if n = 5
+  - make two vars one have all the value on the left and the other all the values on the right and always make bwteen them empty index, if n = 5
      - left = 1, right = 3, 4, 5
      - left = 1, 2, right = 4, 5
      - left = 1, 2, 3, right = 5